Telshe Yeshiva: Telshe in the United States

 The yeshiva was opened in Cleveland in the house of Yitzchak & Sarah Feigenbaum on November 10, 1941.
 As of 1954, it became officially titled the Rabbinical College of Telshe.
 They relocated to the present Wickliffe location in 1957.

 Telshe consists of a high school, college and post-graduate school.
 The yeshiva is a non-profit and is accredited through the Association of Advanced Rabbinical and Talmudic Schools.
 The yeshiva has a department of secular studies that grants a high school diploma.

-In the United States, the yeshiva was initially led by a faculty including the late Rabbis Elya Meir Bloch, Chaim Mordechai Katz, Boruch Sorotzkin, Mordechai Gifter, Chaim Stein, Aizik Ausband, and Pesach Stein.
+In the United States the original faculty included Elya Meir Bloch, Chaim Mordechai Katz, Boruch Sorotzkin, Mordechai Gifter, and Chaim Stein.

 The 2013 student count of 130 included 80 in grades 9-12; the highest student count, in 1966, was about 425.

 Notable alumni

 Among the well-known alumni of the yeshiva are: